Quantum Monte Carlo studies of U(1) lattice gauge models of Kondo breakdown

 Figure~\ref{fig:fig4} shows the resulting $\sigma'(\omega)$ at fixed inverse temperature $\beta = 5$ for several values of the transverse field $h$.
 For small $h$ in the Kondo-coherent regime, the optical spectrum is dominated by a pronounced Drude-like peak at $\omega \approx 0$, indicating metallic transport carried by itinerant composite quasiparticles.
 Upon increasing $h$ and entering the Kondo-breakdown regime, the low-frequency weight and thus the Drude component are strongly suppressed, while spectral weight is transferred to a broad hump at finite frequencies.
 This evolution of $\sigma'(\omega)$ signals a metal-to-Mott-insulator transition in the $f$ sector, whereas the Dirac $c$ electrons remain itinerant, providing direct dynamical evidence for an orbital-selective Mott transition.

 {\it Summary and conclusions.---} The one-dimensional spin-1/2 chain antiferromagnetically coupled to two-dimensional Dirac conduction electrons is a pristine example of a Kondo breakdown transition, defined by the absence of symmetry breaking between the two phases and a change of the Luttinger volume across the transition accounting for the localization of the spin degrees of freedom~\cite{danu2020kondo}.
 In this work, we introduce a minimal lattice-gauge model that captures this physics and allows us to go beyond previous DQMC studies that focused on the Kondo lattice model.
 In particular, the lattice-gauge formulation allows for the calculation of transport properties that capture the defining signatures of the Kondo breakdown transition.
 In other words, our calculations provide transport signatures of an orbital-selective Mott transition in a controlled lattice simulation.
+The quantum phase transition is driven by a coherence-incoherence transition of the composite fermion in which the particle nature of the composite fermion is lost.
+This is seen both in the transport properties and in the spectral function.
+These observations are in very good agreement with recent shot-noise experiments that signal the loss of particle-like transport \cite{wang2024shot,chen2023shot}.
+The breakdown of coherence of the composite fermion shifts spectral weight from low to high frequencies.
+This phenomenon leads to an enhancement of the quantum Fisher information as recently observed in the context of the Kondo-breakdown transition \cite{Mazza24}

 Our approach is very similar to the Fermi-surface reconstruction without symmetry breaking introduced in Ref.~\cite{gazit2020fermi} in the framework of a $\mathbb{Z}_2$ gauge theory with orthogonal fermions \cite{Nandkishore12,Hohenadler19} and matter fields.
-Looking forward, our lattice-gauge formulation of the Kondo lattice opens many new avenues.
+Looking forward, our compact U(1) lattice gauge description of Kondo-breakdown physics opens many new avenues.
 It is known that lattice gauge theories can be efficiently simulated using Hybrid Monte Carlo (HMC) algorithms~\cite{Duane87,Beyl17}, especially in the deconfined phase of compact U(1) gauge theories~\cite{Feng25}.
-Achieving larger systems with the lattice-gauge formulation will allow us to study critical behavior not only of Kondo breakdown transitions, but also magnetic order--disorder transitions in dimensional mismatch Kondo lattices~\cite{danu2022spinchain,LiuZH22a,Frank22}.
+Achieving larger systems with the lattice-gauge formulation will allow us to study critical behavior not only of Kondo breakdown transitions, but also magnetic order--disorder transitions in dimensionally mismatched Kondo lattices~\cite{danu2022spinchain,LiuZH22a,Frank22}.